Happyr/developer.happyr.com/_posts/2020-04-17-finding-messenger-failture-strategy.md

 After 4 retries the message is moved to the failure queue.

-The failure queue is also configured with retries, but it reties messages more slowly.
+The failure queue is also configured with retries, but it retries messages more slowly.
 Here I've configured the ``delay`` to 300.000 and a ``multiplier`` of 3.
 The ``max_delay`` is configured to 86.400.000 (1 day).